Hunters Point social uprising (1966): Aftermath

 A program to hire the unemployed drew immediate praise from Dick Gregory days after the state of emergency was over.
 Cyril Magnin, head of the San Francisco Chamber of Commerce, announced plans to hire "2,000 colored youths", modeling the plan on the recommendations made after the Watts riots.
 Rep. Phillip Burton announced plans to hire 1,000 temporary workers at the post office for the holiday season, and the Department of Health, Education and Welfare announced plans to start a request for 10,000 health aides.
 However, by June 1967, only 19 of the promised 2,000 jobs had been posted to the Youth Opportunity Center.
 In November 1968, a survey of households in Hunters Point indicated the unemployment rate persisted at approximately 15% of 16,000 eligible workers; 80% of those eligible workers were African-American.

 Prior to the uprising, San Francisco had begun in 1965 to plan the redevelopment of 126 acre in the Butchertown meatpacking district adjacent to the Hunters Point projects.
 After the riots, the San Francisco Chamber of Commerce, Hunters Point community leaders, and the San Francisco Redevelopment Agency applied for funds to identify potential business and employment opportunities.
 The Butchertown Redevelopment Project (subsequently renamed the India Basin Redevelopment Project) was approved in 1969.

 Life magazine noted the riot became an issue during the 1966 gubernatorial race between Pat Brown and Ronald Reagan.
-Reagan accused Brown has not learned "from the experience of Watts and has done nothing to forestall future disturbances in possible trouble spots."
+Reagan accused Brown of not learning "from the experience of Watts and [doing] nothing to forestall future disturbances in possible trouble spots."
 Brown retorted the issue "is far too serious to engage in a quarrel with that actor", disparaging Reagan's professional qualifications.
 Life defended Brown's actions and closed the article with a quip from Brown's mother, who he recounted had instructed him to declare "the shooting of that Negro boy was absolutely inexcusable", which he declined.

 The Kerner Commission released its report on February 29, 1968 detailing the causes for the race riots of 1967, many of which echoed the underlying reasons for the Hunters Point social uprising:

 In June 1968, Edward S. Montgomery, an investigative reporter for the San Francisco Examiner, testified before the House Committee on Un-American Activities that "agitational activities were conducted prior to the riots" by several organizations, which he named as the Direct Action Group, the Ad Hoc Committee To End Discrimination, the Progressive Labor Party, the W.E.B.
 Du Bois Clubs of America, the Communist Party USA, and the Anarchist League.